markramrattan/freetrade-universe-web/README.md

 ## Important Information

-Please don't use freetrade logo in any development / project that you publish or use (thank you).
+Please do not use freetrade logo or branding in any development / project that you publish or use (thank you).
 Ian / Freetrade are allowing us to put this up on github.
 Hopefully we can develop the project further :) If you haven't already, check out their website:

 * [Freetrade](https://freetrade.io) - Invest.
 Commission-free.